DarthTigerson/Hermes/README.md

 4. Give executable permissions to the launcher script: `chmod +x run.sh`
 5. Run the application: `./run.sh`

+## Run on production mode (with HTTPS)

+To run this over HTTPS, you will need your cert files.
+You can read more about that [here](https://letsencrypt.org/).

+1. Clone the repository: `git clone https://github.com/DarthTigerson/Hermes.git`
+2. Install the dependencies: `pip install -r requirements.txt`
+3. Create a `.env` file and set the environment variables (see `.env.example` for an example)
+4. Give executable permissions to the launcher script: `chmod +x run.sh`
+5. Execute the `run.sh` script with the following parameters: `run.sh <KEYFILE_PATH> <CERTFILE_PATH>`

+This way, Hermes will be running, available to your network, on port 443, with HTTPS.

 ## Build Docker image

 It is possible to build your own docker image from the `Dockerfile` in this repository.